google/WebFundamentals/src/site/the-essentials/multi-device-layouts/layout-basics/index.markdown

   </div>
 </div>

+{% include modules/takeaway.liquid title="Key Takeaways" type="learning" list=page.key-takeaways.media-queries %}

 ## How to choose breakpoints

-{% include modules/takeaway.liquid  title="Key Takeaways" type="learning" list=page.key-takeaways.choose-breakpoints %}

 While it may be helpful to think about defining breakpoints based on device classes, use caution.
 Defining breakpoints based on specific devices, products,